 For many workers, one on one meetings are a necessary evil, to be avoided at all costs.
-From awkward to disorganized to pointless, one on ones produce countless negative feelings for even the most enthusiastic employees.
+From awkward, to disorganized, to pointless, 1:1s produce countless negative feelings for even the most enthusiastic employees.
 Having a solid, standard, and well-planned agenda can prevent that negativity - and make your one on one meeting productive and worthwhile.

 What is a one on one meeting?

-A one on one meeting is a regular dedicated sit-down between a manager and employee.
+A 1:1 meeting is a regular dedicated sit-down between a manager and employee.
 One on one meetings serve to connect employees with management, where they can express their feelings, overcome obstacles, plan for the future, and ask for advice.

 Plenty of meetings in the workplace are actually time-wasters.
 How many times have you seen a meme that reads, “I survived another meeting that should have been an email?”
 The feeling is ubiquitous across all types of businesses.

-But one on one meetings are important for employees and managers alike.
-In a one on one meeting, managers can make sure employees are placing their focus where it needs to be.
+But 1:1 meetings are important for employees and managers alike.
+In a 1:1, managers can make sure employees are placing their focus where it needs to be.

 How to build your agenda